omarolivarez/omarolivarez.github.io/miscellany/bookclub.md

 title: Book Club
 permalink: /miscellany/bookclub/
 ---

+These are books I've read over the years either on my own or through Dr. Kate Blackburn's weekly book club. <br>

 <h2>2021</h2>
 The Righteous Mind <i>by Jonathan Haidt</i><br>
 Competing in the Age of AI <i>by Marco Iansiti & Karim R. Lakhani</i><br>